The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 We recommend that you use the

-If the referenced table is used as the left table in a join, the hints are ignored.
+If the referenced table is the left table in a join, the optimizer ignores the hint.

 The

-USE_MERGEhint specifies to use theMERGE JOINalgorithm when the specified table is used as the right table.When the
+USE_MERGEhint specifies that the optimizer use theMERGE JOINalgorithm when the specified table is the right table in a join.OceanBase Database must have an equijoin condition when it uses the

 Examples

--- Use the USE_MERGE hint to instruct the optimizer to use the sorted merge join algorithm to execute the query.
+-- Use the USE_MERGE hint to indicate that the optimizer use the sort-merge join algorithm to execute the query.

--- In the join operation between the employees and departments tables, the employees table is used as the right table, and the departments table is used as the left table.
+-- For the join between the employees and departments tables, the employees table is the right table and the departments table is the left table.

 SELECT /*+ USE_MERGE(employees departments) */ *